-Share-Based Compensation-The Company has issued stock options, restricted stock and restricted stock units to its employees and independent directors.
+Share-Based Compensation-The management services agreement between NCM LLC and NCM, Inc. provides that NCM LLC may participate in the NCM, Inc. Equity Incentive Plan.
+NCM, Inc. has issued stock options, restricted stock and restricted stock units under the NCM, Inc. Equity Incentive Plan.
 In 2014 and 2013, the Company did not grant stock options.
-Restricted stock and restricted stock units granted prior to 2013 vest upon the achievement of Company performance measures and service conditions.
-In 2013, the Company granted restricted stock and restricted stock units that vest upon the achievement of Company performance measures and service conditions, or only service conditions.
-In 2014, restricted stock grants for Company officers vest upon the achievement of Company performance measures and service conditions, or only service conditions, while non-officer grants vest only upon the achievement of service conditions.
-Compensation expense of restricted stock that vests upon the achievement of Company performance measures and service stock that vests upon the achievement of company performance measures and service conditions, or only service conditions, while non-officer grants vest only upon the achievement of service conditions.
-Compensation expense of restricted stock that vests upon the achievement of Company performance measures is based on management's financial projections and the probability of achieving the projections, which require considerable judgment.
+Restricted stock and restricted stock units granted prior to 2013 vest upon the achievement of NCM, Inc. performance measures and service conditions.
+In 2013, NCM, Inc. granted restricted stock and restricted stock units that vest upon the achievement of NCM, Inc. performance measures and service conditions, or only service conditions.
+In 2014, restricted stock grants for officers vest upon the achievement of NCM, Inc. performance measures and service conditions, or only service conditions, while non-officer grants vest only upon the achievement of service conditions.
+Compensation expense of restricted stock that vests upon the achievement of NCM, Inc. performance measures and service conditions, while non-officer grants vest only upon the achievement of service conditions.
+Compensation expense of restricted stock that vests upon the achievement of NCM, Inc. performance measures and service conditions, which require considerable judgment.
 A cumulative adjustment is recorded to share-based compensation expense in periods that management changes its estimate of the number of shares expected to vest.
 Ultimately, the Company adjusts the expense recognized to reflect the actual vested shares following the resolution of the performance conditions.
-Dividends are accrued when declared on all unvested restricted stock and are only paid with respect to shares that actually vest.
-During the three and six months ended June 27, 2013, 3,672, 251,660, 0, and 359,528 shares of restricted stock and restricted stock units vested.
-During the three and six months ended June 26, 2014, 23,559 and 52,447 stock options were exercised at a weighted average exercise price of \$12.73 and \$13.74 per share, respectively, and during the three and six months ended June 27, 2013, 505,866 and 636,481 stock options were exercised at a weighted average exercise price of \$11.84 and \$11.58 per share, respectively.
+The recognized expense, including equity based compensation costs of NCM, Inc. employees, is included in the operating results of NCM LLC.
+Upon the exercise of options or the vesting of restricted stock, NCM, Inc. has the right to acquire from NCM LLC a number of common units equal to the number of NCM, Inc. shares being issued.
+In consideration for such units, NCM, Inc. contributes to NCM LLC the eand six months ended June 27, 2013, NCM, Inc. acquired 25,843, 223,052, 505,866 and 880,670 units due to the vesting of restricted stock and restricted stock units and exercise of stock options and contributed \$0.3 million, \$0.

-In connection with the Company's March 2014 special cash dividend of \$0.50 per share and pursuant to the antidilution adjustment terms of the Company's Equity Incentive Plan, the exercise price and the number of shares of common stock subject to options held by the Company's employees were adjusted to prevent dilution and restore their economic value that existed immediately before the special dividend.
-The antidilution adjustments made with respect to such options resulted in a decrease in the range of exercise prices from \$5.35-\$24.68 per share to \$5.18-\$23.90 per share and an increase in the aggregate number of shares issuable upon exercise of such options by 98,589 shares, or 3.3%, of previously outstanding options.
+In connection with NCM, Inc.'s March 2014 special cash dividend of \$0.50 per share and pursuant to the antidilution adjustment terms of NCM, Inc.'s Equity Incentive Plan, the exercise price and the number of shares of common stock subject to options held by NCM, Inc.'s option holders were adjusted to prevent dilution and restore their economic value that existed immediately before the special dividend.
+The antidilution adjustments made with respect to such options resulted in a decrease in the range of exercise prices from \$5.35 - \$24.68 per share to \$5.18 - \$23.90 per share and an increase in the aggregate number of shares issuable upon exercise of such options by 98,589 shares, or 3.3%, of previously outstanding options.
 The number of shares authorized under the Equity Incentive Plan increased by an equivalent number of shares.
 There were no accounting consequences for the changes made to reduce the exercise prices and increase the number of underlying options as a result of the special cash dividend because the aggregate fair values of the awards immediately before and after the modifications were the same.